Process Improvement > Introduction to DMAIC

 - Document findings: Attach RCA results to relevant Tallyfy processes

-- Link to solutions: Every root cause should connect to specific process changes
+- Link to solutions: Every root cause should connect to a specific process change

-- Verify effectiveness: Did addressing the root cause solve the problem?
+- Verify effectiveness: Did addressing the root cause actually solve the problem?

-- Share learnings: Similar processes might have similar vulnerabilities
+- Share learnings: Similar processes often have similar vulnerabilities

 Process Improvement > What is process improvement?